top of page

 Yikes!

-A lot of the older homes we paint in East Grand Rapids have oil-based paint on the plaster walls, trim, and cabinets.
-Oil-based paint was popular back in the ’70s and ’80s, especially on trim, cabinets, and doors.
+Many older homes we paint in East Grand Rapids have oil-based paint on the plaster walls, trim, and cabinets.
+Oil-based paint was popular in the ’70s and ’80s, especially on trim, cabinets, and doors.
 The most popular paint was a product called Satin Impervo.

 There are a couple of reasons we don’t use oil-based paint anymore:

-1. It emits a host of harmful VOCs (volatile organic content) that’s harmful to the environment.
+1. It emits a host of harmful VOCs (volatile organic content) that harm the environment.

 2. Cleanup is messy since you have to use paint thinner